yellowdog/python-examples/README.md

 When `yd-submit` is run, it will expand the Task list to match the number of data rows in the CSV file.

-### Inspecting the Output of CSV Variable Substitution
+### Inspecting the Results of CSV Variable Substitution

 The `--process-csv-only` (or `-p`) option can be used with `yd-submit` to output the JSON Work Requirement after CSV variable substitutions only, prior to all other substitutions and property inheritance applied by `yd-submit`.